Draft evasion: Larger issues

 "[T]he aggregation of thousands upon thousands of ... 'petty' acts of resistance [can] have dramatic economic and political effects. ...
 Poaching and squatting on a large scale can restructure the control of property.
 Peasant tax evasion on a large scale has brought about crises of appropriation that threaten the state.
 Massive desertion by serf or peasant conscripts has helped bring down more than one ancient regime.
 Under the appropriate conditions, the accumulation of petty acts can, rather like snowflakes on a steep mountainside, set off an avalanche".

 — — Political scientist James C. Scott, 1990.

 The phenomenon of draft evasion has raised several major issues among scholars and others.

 Effectiveness

 One issue is the effectiveness of the various kinds of draft evasion practices with regard to ending a military draft or stopping a war.
 Historian Michael S. Foley sees many draft evasion practices as merely personally beneficial.
 In his view, only public anti-draft activity, consciously and collectively engaged in, is relevant to stopping a draft or a war.
 By contrast, sociologist Todd Gitlin is more generous in his assessment of the effectiveness of the entire gamut of draft evasion practices.
 Political scientist James C. Scott, although speaking more theoretically, makes a similar point, arguing that the accumulation of thousands upon thousands of "petty" and obscure acts of private resistance can trigger political change.

+Gender

+In countries with male-only draft the draft evasion can be seen as evading discrimination against men.